 - I. Abstract: The abstract (200 words max) should give a summary of the entire experiment: what was measured, experimental method, results with 95% confidence limits.
 The abstract must be complete in itself, although it is separate from the rest of the paper.
 Place the abstract on the title page, separate from the remainder of the report. - II.
 Introduction: This section should answer the questions: 1) What is the reason for performing this experiment, 2) What is the theory supporting the experiment? and 3) What is the methodology used?
 The second point will constitute the major part of the introduction.
 Give equations unique to the experiment and conditions necessary for the equations to be valid.
 Identify all variables with their units.
-Number equations consecutively in the right margin, and refer to the original number if the equation is used again (e.g., in the Sample Calculations).
+Number equations consecutively in the right margin, and refer to the original number if the equation is used again.
 Also include molecular structures for pertinent compounds (other than macromolecules).
 In writing this section, you should aim to explain the experiment to a senior-level chemistry student who has taken physical chemistry, but who is otherwise unfamiliar with the procedure or method.
 Do not regurgitate the introductory material in the text or handout. - III.
 Experimental Procedure: The procedure should be clearly explained in paragraph form with sufficient detail that a person trained on the instrument could repeat the experiment, but do not give specific commands that were used.
 Use the passive voice (no commands), write in the past tense (tell me what you did), and do not write in the first person.
 Include the manufacturer and model name/number for each instrument used and important experimental parameters.
 Also, be sure to include a reference to the laboratory manual. - IV.
-Sample Calculations: Give sample calculations with actual data (including units) to show how results are obtained.
-Include text (in paragraph form) to explain what is involved; do not just write out a series of equations.
-Do not use headers for your calculations in a full report. - V. Error Analysis: Include a mathematical analysis (including units) of the random errors in the experiment.
-Include text (in paragraph form) to explain what is involved; do not just write out a series of equations.
-Do not use headers for your error analysis in a full report. - VI.
-Data and Results: Use a spreadsheet program (e.g. Excel) to prepare graphs, making sure that you obey general rules for graph drawing.
-Tables should contain all necessary data and results, but not raw (uncorrected) data or intermediate calculations (include the data needed to obtain the final presented results only; i.e., no spreadsheet dumps).
-Guidelines for tables and graphs are given in Young, V. Laboratory Manual for Introductory Analytical Chemistry, pp. 5-8 (or older versions).
-Also include introductory text to direct the reader to the tables and graphs, to specify experimental parameters

-(e.g., temperature) held constant throughout the experiment, and to explain symbols, etc. The table summarizing the final results should include (and cite) available literature and/or theoretical values.

-- VII.
-Conclusions and Discussion: This is a very important section of the report and should not be taken lightly.
+Data and Results: Use a spreadsheet program (e.g. Excel) or plotting program to prepare graphs, making sure that you obey general rules for graph drawing.
+Tables should contain all necessary data and results, but not raw (e.g., uncorrected) data or intermediate calculations (include the data needed to obtain the final presented results only; i.e., no "spreadsheet dumps").
+Guidelines for tables and graphs are given in Laboratory Manual for Introductory Analytical Chemistry, pp. 5-8 (or older versions).
+Also include introductory text to direct the reader to the tables and graphs, to specify experimental parameters (e.g., temperature) held constant throughout the experiment, and to explain symbols, etc. The table summarizing the final results should include (and cite) available literature and/or theoretical values. - V. Conclusions and Discussion: This is a very important section of the report and should not be taken lightly.
 Referring to your summary table, evaluate the quality of your results (i.e., Do the error limits for the measured value include the accepted value?).
 Relate the experimental results to the chemistry of the system (What did you learn from the experiment?).
 Discuss pertinent sources of error (both random and systematic) and their effects on the results.
-If possible, make suggestions for improvements. - VIII.
+If possible, make suggestions for improvements.
+Be sure to anwer any additional questions in the manual.

+VI.
 References: Special procedures, literature values, and discussions of previous research results must be referenced in the text using superscript numbers.
 The references themselves belong in a separate section at the end of the report using the format specified in the ACS Style Guide, which can be accessed at http://jchemed.chem.wisc.edu/Journal/Authors/References.html.
 Note: The laboratory manual should be referenced as shown on the first page of this syllabus.